issue-tracking-system/Project-Management-Software/README.md

 ### Installation
 + Upload files to your web server
-+ Import tables_default.sql to your database
++ Import DATABASE.sql to your database
 + Set database name, username, password for database to /inc/db.php
 + START USING IT!